 What is SEO?

-Search Engine Optimization (SEO) is used to improve your result from search engine like google, Bing, Yahoo etc and get quality natural or organic traffic.
+Search Engine Optimization (SEO), as elucidated at Sirlinksalot, is used to improve your result from search engine like google, Bing, Yahoo etc and get quality natural or organic traffic.
 The better your SEO, more chances are that you will get more traffic to your WordPress blog.

 According to an research, for all major blog; 40 percent of the traffic comes from search engine.